LucasButto/Clima-App/README.md

 ## Usage

 1. Open the index.html file in your preferred browser.
-2. Enter a city or zip code in the search box.
+2. Enter a city in the search box.
 3. Click the "Search" button to view the current weather information.

 ## API Key